katerd/hatchet/README.md

   cost 0
   durability 9001 // todo: nerf durability?
   description ![
-     For when XML isnt cool enough, JSON isnt smart enough, you've given up trying to explain why YAML doesnt like tabs, and you find the lack of features disturbing.
-This is a text block by the way, and single quotes break the syntax highlighting.
+     For when XML isn't cool enough, JSON isnt smart enough, you've given up trying to explain why YAML doesn't like tabs, and you find the lack of features disturbing.
+This is a text block by the way.
      !]
   versions [0.1 0.2 0.3 0.4]
   tagcloud ['json' xml "data-storage"]